 The Gulf Stream Coach Inc. Vintage Cruiser is a retro camper that embodies the fun-loving spirit of the 1950s.
 It has a one-piece laminated roof and laminated wall structure.
 It has a low weight and is quite aerodynamic.
 You get cutting-edge features in a design that harkens back to the 1950s’ joyful mood and easy way of life.

-Vintage exterior graphics, moon hubcaps, a stainless steel microwave, and a 2-burner stove with cover are also included.
+Vintage exterior graphics, moon hubcaps, a stainless steel microwave, and a 2-burner stove with a cover are also included.
 Inside, you’ll find a traditional camper drape kit and your choice of four interior color schemes.

 During the 2020 OKC RV and Boat Show, my wife and I were able to take a tour of a Vintage Cruiser.
 We were immediately enamored with the interior.